LoicSanchez/WebDev/README.md

 MagicKeys -> Press keys on the keyboard to get a sound and animation (works for keys QWERASDF)

 <img src="img/MagicKeys.png" width="50%">

+## NodeJS app

+BlogApp -> a blog app built with MongoDB, Express.js and Node.js - style with Semantic UI